jmkng/sen/README.md

 A demo application that uses most of the plugins is available.

-Use `npm run bundle:demo` to generate the `demo/dist/demo.js` bundle.
+Use `npm run bundle:demo` or `bundle:demo:-w` to generate the `demo/dist/demo.js` bundle.
 After that, just open the `demo/index.html` file in your browser.